 Since reading is a dying art, these are great gifts to hand out at parties.
 Children are malleable and handing out interesting books could help them get into the the habit of reading.
 If your child wants a theme party, you could hand out books related to the theme.

 Instead of the clutter and effort of putting together gifts with an assortment of small things, you could hand out single gifts.
 This would save you both time and money.
-You could buy Lego boxes or puzzles that children like.
+You could buy Disney subscription boxes, Lego boxes, or puzzles that children like.

 Acquaint yourself with your kid’s friends so you have an idea about their likes and preferences.
 If you’re not sure, call their parents and find out.
 Going the extra mile will teach your child empathy, too.
 After all, you are also setting an example for them.

 Children love sweets and candies!
 Bags of candy and will make most children really happy, and candy is most likely what you received in your goodie bag as a child.